Real Dangers Of Credit Cards & How To Avoid Them Like A Pro

 Every credit card offers varying benefits in various categories.
 It is understandable to apply for multiple credit cards to enjoy different promotions.
 However, adding multiple credit cards to your usual spending methods could make it more difficult to keep track of your spending.
 In addition, holding multiple credit cards in your wallet could make you more susceptible to the above traps mentioned, together with the problem of credit card churning.

-How to avoid: Hold no more than three to five credit cards at a time.
-Take a couple of months to monitor and analyze your spending habits and categorize them.
+How to avoid this pitfall: Hold no more than three to five credit cards at a time.
+Take a couple of months to monitor and analyse your spending habits and categorise them.
 Do you spend mostly on groceries?
 Or Shopping?
 Apply for credit cards that offer good benefits for multiple categories and own a maximum of one credit card for each category.
 Track your expenses via a spreadsheet or spending planner.

 Looking for credit cards suitable for you?